Rocket.net vs WP Engine Hosting Comparison In 2026

 Catch how much it costs to host one site on WPE with 100K visits a month, almost $100/M. For that price, I can host multiple websites with unlimited visitors on a cloud VPS like Vultr.

-I think WP Engine is overly expensive, and the cost is largely due to its brand and marketing tactics rather than the quality of its service.
+I think WP Engine is overpriced, and its pricing is driven more by its brand and marketing tactics than by the quality of its service.

 However, many other reputable providers still offer more competitive rates.
-Almost all web hosts use trick marketing strategies – but WPE’s marketing is too fancy for me.
-And scheduled maintenance isn’t included in uptime guarantees.
+Web hosts rely on promotional marketing, but WPE’s approach is particularly aggressive.
+Also, scheduled maintenance is excluded from their uptime guarantees.

 WP Engine Features

 There is usually a safe and reliable configuration on managed hosts.
-Most blogger publishers recommend them because they pay big affiliate commissions.
+Most blog publishers recommend them because they offer high affiliate commissions.

 Compared to VPS, WPEngine is like a shared host—it’s popular with novices but hated by techies.
 But it’s a long-running managed hosting service.